Today’s case study is how a marketing tweak re-launched JenniMarie’s business.

 When Jennifer approached me about reframing her business I didn’t know any of her struggle

-On the surface, Jennifer exuded confidence and direction.
+On the surface, she exuded confidence and direction.
 In fact, I was surprised she was asking for help as I never saw her as someone who needed anything.
 With my curiosity engaged (and my ego flattered beyond comprehension), we set up a coffee meeting and I gave her homework.

 At our meeting I wanted to discuss these six points.